Angie55/MilestoneThree_KnowlegeisPower/README.md

 development.

 **Register/Login**
+-A attempt was made to set this up but i spent alot of time researching to get myhead around the basics that there was not time to implement to a good enough standard before submission.

+I have included some details of my attempt [here](https://github.com/Angie55/MilestoneThree_KnowlegeisPower/tree/master/static/images/readme-docs/login-register-writeup.pdf)

 **Users image upload**
 -I wanted users to be able to upload an image from file as this would be more reliable and predictable in terms the way it displays on the app.